SimplyAditya/SimplyAditya/README.md

 ### About Me

 I am Aditya Bansal, a passionate full-stack developer from India with a keen interest in building dynamic and scalable web applications.
 I am currently pursuing a BTech degree and have completed my second year.
-With a strong foundation in backend web development, I have experience in full-stack development and basic knowledge of Android development.
+With a strong foundation in backend development, I have experience in full-stack development and basic knowledge of Android development.

 ### Projects

-- **Palmbook:** A web application for admin CRUD operations over a database used by a mobile application for college facilities like booking bus services and updating the mess menu for students.
+- **Palmbook:** A web application for admin CRUD operations over a database used by a mobile application for college facilities like booking bus services, updating the mess menu for students and managing students community with providing them access to various features.
 This project uses Firebase.

-- **Fling:** A dating mobile application similar to Tinder, built with PostgreSQL.
+- **Fling:** A dating mobile application similar to the dating applications but with a lot more features and it's not a clone, built with PostgreSQL, Node.js and Flutter.

 - **National Book Trust Book Fair Website:** A highly scalable website for users to find relevant books and locate stalls at the book fair, utilizing MongoDB.

+- **Electrak:** A completely customizable dashboard which is used to track the energy requirements or performance of high consumption appliances used in the industry.

 ---